Find Your Ideal AI Setup

 Please recommend:

-1. Which workflow lane I should start in: build-first, editor-first, chat-plus-editor, terminal-first, or privacy-first
+1. Which workflow lane I should start in: build-first, workspace-agent-first, chat-planner-plus-execution, editor-first, terminal-first, or privacy-first

 2. One primary tool choice and one backup option